9 Trends and Potential Disruptors to the MEP Industry Over the Next 5 Years

 5. Eco-Friendly HVAC Trends

-The plumbing sector isn’t the only one facing the need for more alternative options.
+The plumbing sector isn’t the only segment working to bring to market alternative options.

 Demand for energy efficiency and the push for better indoor air quality (IAQ) is also influencing the HVAC industry, leading to new building initiatives and renovation projects.
 The goal here will be to develop solutions and tools that reduce energy usage while simultaneously promoting health and safety.